The Advantest Group's Guidelines of Action for Biodiversity

 Reflecting our commitment to living in harmony with nature, in 2001 Advantest established a biotope eco-park in Gunma R&D Center, with the aim of helping to recreate the original, natural landscape of the Kanto Plain, a landscape that is being lost to development; this biotope is the largest of its kind established by any private-sector company in Japan.

 Since 2005, Advantest has been holding nature observation events for elementary schools located near its sites, using the biotope as a venue for communicating with surrounding communities.
 Participants in these events learn what kinds of plants and animals live in the biotope by conducting a search.
 They also fish for crayfish to reduce the number of non-native species such as American crayfish, which encourages them to consider the importance of biodiversity.
-Every year, about 150 children and teachers/guardians from two neighboring elementary schools take part in our nature observation event.
-We plan to continue this activity, making it a centerpiece of cooperation with the community
+In fiscal 2018, about 100 children and parents from two neighboring elementary schools took part in our nature observation event.
+We plan to continue this activity, making it a centerpiece of cooperation with the community.

 Conservation Activity to Protect Japanese Red Pine Trees at the Advantest Laboratories